-As a part of the College’s broader Emergency Planning efforts, Hamilton will also conduct at least one annual “shelter-in-place” drill, and one or more table-top/live action drills with local external emergency response organizations.
-Please see the link above for more information on Hamilton’s emergency planning efforts and related procedures.
+As a part of the College’s broader Emergency Planning efforts, Hamilton will also conduct at least one annual “shelter-in-place” drill and one or more table-top/live action drills with local external emergency response organizations.

 Kerry Rose Fire Sprinkler Notification Act

-Tent, Canopy & Other Temporary Membrane Structure Procedures
+Tent, Canopy and Other Temporary Membrane Structure Procedures

 The erection/use of tents, canopies and other temporary membrane structures are also regulated by the NYS fire code.
-Please see this link to the Guidelines For Tents/Canopies On Campus for more information about this program.
+Please see the Guidelines For Tents/Canopies On Campus for more information.

 In accordance with College policy and the NYS Clean Indoor Air Act, smoking is prohibited inside all campus buildings and facilities, and within 25 feet of all residential facilities.
 As a further courtesy, smokers should stay at least 25 feet away from any non-residential facility entrance or HVAC air intake manifold so environmental tobacco smoke does not otherwise affect non-smokers.